saurabhsingh13no/singh-saurabh-webdev/README.md

    * Currently learning Web Development and Java

 ## Repository Purpose
    * Build a web application using **MEAN Stack**.
-The technoologies used are listed below.
+The technoologies to be used are listed below.

    | Technology | Purpose|
    |----------- |:------:|